-Markus Hilander is a university lecturer in environmental sciences education at the Faculty of Educational Sciences, University of Helsinki.
-Hilander's doctoral dissertation dealt with the interpretation of photographs from a geographical perspective.
-His research interests are environmental sciences education, geography education and visual methodologies.
+Markus Hilander is a university lecturer in environmental education at the Faculty of Educational Sciences, University of Helsinki.
+Hilander’s doctoral dissertation dealt with the interpretation of photographs from a geographical perspective.
+His research interests are environmental education, geography education and visual methodologies.
 Hilander is especially interested in researching visual culture; for instance, the visual catalogues of media and textbooks and drawing as a research method.
-In his research, Hilander uses the versatile concepts of semiotics and geography as the theoretical and methodological approach.
+In his research, Hilander uses the diverse concepts of semiotics and geography as the theoretical and methodological approach.

 Riitta Juvonen is a university lecturer in Finnish language and literature education.
 She teaches Finnish language education in several courses for subject teacher students and classroom teacher students.
 Juvonen's PhD in 2014 dealt with Finnish-language student essays from the point of view of the intersubjective positioning of the writer.
 Currently, she investigates writing in classrooms, especially middle school students' factual writing practices and upper secondary school students' digital literacy practices.